Weißenfels station: Long distance services

+Weißenfels is served by two train pairs of the each day, which runs between Karlsruhe and Leipzig.

 It has been affected by the significant reduction of long-distance traffic on the section between Erfurt and Halle/Leipzig on the Halle–Bebra railway following the opening of the Erfurt–Leipzig/Halle high-speed railway in December 2015.
 In the past, trains stopped on the following routes: